 Buffalo United Charter School (the "School") is a public charter school as defined by Article 56 of the New York State Education Law which provides education based on rigorous teaching methods, parental involvement, student responsibility, and basic moral values.
 The School operates under a charter approved by the State University of New York Charter School Institute, which is responsible for oversight of the School's operations.
 The charter expires July 31, 2016 and is subject to renewal.
-Management believes the charter will be renewed in the ordinary course of business.
+The School must undergo a reauthorization process to extend the charter beyond July 31, 2016.
+Management intends to fully pursue reauthorization.
 The School provides education, at no cost to the parent, to students in kindergarten through the eighth grade.
 Enrollment is open to all appropriately aged children without regard to gender, ethnic background, disability, and/or religious affiliation.
 The School is exempt from federal income tax under Section 501(a) of the Internal Revenue Code as an organization described in Section 501(c)(3).

 The School's primary source of revenue is provided by the State of New York and consists of an amount per student multiplied by weighted average student counts.
-The state revenue is recognized ratably over the school year and was funded through payments from July 2012 through May 2013 for the year ended June 30, 2013.
+The state revenue is recognized ratably over the school year and was funded through payments from July 2014 through May 2015 for the year ended June 30, 2015.